top of page

 The noodles are made in-house and are a huge part of the experience.

-By default, they’re served resting in a kombu (kelp) and bonito (fish) bath - a subtle umami cushion that adds depth even before you dip them into the broth.
+By default they're served resting in a kombu and bonito bath.
+It's a subtle umami cushion that adds depth before you even dip them.

 Closeup of the Chashu Pork, Egg and Toppings

-Choose hot or cold noodles (pictured is cold).
-Both work.
-It just depends on your mood.
+Choose hot or cold noodles depending on your mood.
+Both work well.

 Toppings show classic Koike polish: thin sous-vide pork slices, a beautifully cooked egg, and plating that feels almost too elegant for tsukemen.